 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
-In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.
-1 institution attended. -Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc. (A student's SSN, in whole or in part, cannot be used for this purpose.)
+In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the

+Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.1

-If you do not want Green City R-1 to disclose directory information from your child's education records without your prior written consent, you must notify the District in writing by September 1, 2011.
-Green City R-1 has designated the following information as directory information: [Note: an LEA may, but does not have to, include all the information listed below.]
+If you do not want Green City R-1 to disclose directory information from your child's education records without your prior written consent, you must notify the District in writing by September 1.
+Green City R-1 has designated the following information as directory information: [Note: an LEA may, but does not have to include all the information listed below.]

--Student's name -Address -Telephone listing -Electronic mail address -Photograph -Datse and place of birth -Major field of study Participation in officially recognized activities and sports.
-Weight and height of members of athletic teams.
-Degrees, honors, and awards received.
-The most recent educational agency or
+- Student's name

+- Address

+- Telephone listing

+- Electronic mail address

+- Photograph

+- Date and place of birth

+- Major field of study

+- Dates of attendance

+- Grade level